swyxio/wiggly-tentacle/hooks-reference.md

 Unlike `componentDidMount` and `componentDidUpdate`, the function passed to `useEffect` fires **after** layout and paint, during a deferred event.
 This makes it suitable for the many common side-effects, like setting up subscriptions and event handlers, because that type of work shouldn't block the browser from updating the screen.

 However, not all effects can be deferred.
 Specifically, any effect that mutates the DOM must fire synchronously before the next paint so that the user does not perceive a visual inconsistency.
 (The distinction is conceptually similar to passive versus active event listeners.)
-For these types of effects, provides two additional hooks: [`useMutationEffect`](#usemutationeffect) and [`useLayoutEffect`](#uselayouteffect).
+For these types of effects, React provides two additional hooks: [`useMutationEffect`](#usemutationeffect) and [`useLayoutEffect`](#uselayouteffect).
 These hooks have the same signature as `useEffect`, and only differ in when they are fired.

 Although `useEffect` is deferred until after the browser has painted, it's guaranteed to fire before a subsequent mutation.
 React will always flush a previous render's effects before committing new ones.